 Complete Dog Teeth Brushing Guide

 Dental disease affects over 80% of dogs by age three, making it the most common health issue in dogs.
 Regular teeth brushing is the most effective way to prevent painful dental problems and keep your dog healthy.
-This guide covers everything you need to know about brushing your dog's teeth.
+This article covers everything you need to know about brushing your dog's teeth.

 Health Consequences of Poor Dental Care